geoschem/gc-cloud-infrastructure/benchmarks/README.md

 {
     "event": {
-      "nameSuffix": "{commit-hash?}", // can't use tag because punctuation is not accepted "runType": "GCC", // or GHCP
+      "nameSuffix": "{commit-hash?}", // can't use tag because punctuation is not accepted "simulationType": "GCC", // or GHCP
+      "runType": "SPOT", // or DEMAND
+      "timePeriod": "1Day", // or 1Mon, default is 1Mon
-      "tag": "13.2.1",  // accepts tags, branch names, or commits "numCores": "48", // number of cores to deploy with "memory": "16000", // amount of memory to deploy with "resolution": "24" // resolution to run at (GCHP only) "updateInputData": "0" // updates GCHP input data with bashdatacatalog.
-0 for false, 1 for true }
+      "tag": "13.2.1",  // accepts tags, branch names, or commits "numCores": "48", // number of cores to deploy with "memory": "16000", // amount of memory to deploy with "resolution": "24", // resolution to run at (GCHP only) "updateInputData": "0", // updates GCHP input data with bashdatacatalog.
+0 for false, 1 for true "catalogVersion": "13.3", // version of bashdatacatalog to use (GCHP only) "skipCreateRunDir": "true" // optional parameter, defaults to false }
 }
 ```